-- Goal I: Prevent initiation of tobacco use among youth. - Goal II: Reduce cigarette smoking & tobacco use among youth. - Goal III: Reduce cigarette smoking & tobacco use among adults. - Goal IV: Reduce prevalence of other tobacco product use. - Goal V: Reduce exposure to secondhand smoke.
+Goal I: Prevent initiation of tobacco use among youth.

+Goal III: Reduce cigarette smoking & tobacco use among youth.

+Goal III: Reduce cigarette smoking & tobacco use among adults.

+Goal IV: Reduce prevalence of other tobacco product use.

+Goal V: Reduce exposure to secondhand smoke.

-The goals and objectives of the state plan align with the goals of Vermont's comprehensive tobacco control program, the Vermont State Health Improvement Plan, Healthy Vermonters 2020, the CDC National Tobacco Control Program, and the tobacco prevention and control priorities of other state agencies, such as the Department for Vermont Health Access.
-Target values for each objective will be assessed annually and revised to align with emerging evidence and updated plans.
+The goals and objectives of the State Plan align with the goals of Vermont's comprehensive tobacco control program, the Vermont State Health Improvement Plan, Healthy Vermonters 2020, the CDC National Tobacco Control Program, and with the tobacco prevention and control priorities of other state agencies, such as the Department for Vermont Health Access.
+Target values for each objective will be assessed annually and in some cases revised to align with emerging evidence and updated state and national plans.
 For each goal, the following have been defined.

-Objectives-Measures

-of Success: Define how much of what will be accomplished by when and are intended as a measure of success in making progress toward or achieving the state plan goal.

-- Priority Strategies: Describe the approach to achieve the objectives. - Key Activities: Select action steps and processes to implement the strategies. - Key Collaborators: A selection of agencies, organizations, and stakeholders, including the comprehensive tobacco control program, instrumental in implementing the defined strategies and activities.
+- Objectives-Measures of Success: The objectives define how much of what will be accomplished by when and are intended as a measure of success in making progress towards or achieving the state plan goal. - Priority Strategies: Describe the approach to achieve the objectives. - Key Activities: Select action steps and processes to implement the strategies. - Key Collaborators: A selection of agencies, organizations and stakeholders, including the comprehensive tobacco control program, instrumental in implementing the defined strategies and activities. - ❖ Tobacco-Related Disparities: Strategies and activities to promote health equity in tobacco prevention and control and reduce tobacco-related disparities in Vermont are integrated within each goal of the State Plan.
+Specifically, strategies and activities with potential to reach and impact groups most affected by tobacco use and secondhand smoke exposure (i.e., target populations, page 8) have been identified to reduce disparate tobacco burden in Vermont.

-Tobacco-Related Disparities:

-Strategies and activities to promote health equity in tobacco prevention and control and reduce tobacco-related disparities in Vermont are integrated within each goal of the state plan.

-Specifically, strategies and activities with potential to reach and help people most affected by tobacco use and secondhand smoke exposure (i.e., priority populations, page 7) have been identified to reduce disparate tobacco burden in Vermont.

-The activities included in the plan represent a selection of the activities to be undertaken to implement the strategies.
-It is expected that programs, organizations, and agencies working in tobacco control and chronic disease prevention in Vermont will identify additional tasks and activities to address the priority strategies defined in the state plan as part of annual work plan and action plan development.
-The Vermont Tobacco Control Program welcomes comments and progress updates from organizations and stakeholders on their tobacco control and prevention efforts: tobaccovt@vermont.gov.
-The following section of the state plan displays each goal and its corresponding objectives and strategies, with key activities identified for each.
-A selection of the collaborators needed to implement the strategies and activities for each goal are noted.
+The activities included in the Plan represent a selection of the many activities to be undertaken to implement the strategies.
+It is expected that programs, organizations, and agencies working in tobacco control and chronic disease prevention in Vermont will further identify tasks and activities needed to address the priority strategies defined in the State Plan as part of annual work plan and action plan development.
+Comments and progress updates from organizations and stakeholders on their tobacco control and prevention efforts are welcomed and can be shared with the Vermont Tobacco Control Program at tobaccovt@vermont.gov.
+The following section of the State Plan displays each goal and its corresponding objectives and strategies.
+Key activities are identified for each strategy.
+A selection of the key collaborators needed to implement the strategies and activities of each goal are called out.